jundis/CWSlack-SlashCommands/README.md

 **(Also requires cwslack-incoming.php to function)**

-1. Download the cwslack-follow.php, functions.php, install.php, and config.php files.
+1. Download the cwslack-follow.php, functions.php, install.php, and config-default.php files.
 2. Place on a compatible web server
+3. **Rename config-default.php to config.php**
 3. Create a new slack slash command integration at  https://SLACK TEAM.slack.com/apps/A0F82E8CA-slash-commands
 4. Set command to /follow (or other if you prefer)
 5. Set the URL to https://domain.tld/cwslack-follow.php